CheckiO/checkio-empire-battle-craft/info/description.md

 ## Subscribes.

-You can subscribe your units to an event, and when this event occurs the _callback_ function will be called.
+You can subscribe your units to an event and when this event occurs the _callback_ function will be called.
 The callback function will receive input data related to the subscription.
 All subscriptions are disposable and removed when triggered.